Instructor Resources for Accessible Courses (In-Person and Online)

-Canvas is the primary LMS used by the Siena Heights University.
-It includes a new page design where you can create and upload captioned files when you add video content to the Rich Content Editor.
+Canvas is the primary LMS used at SHU.
+It includes a new page design where you can create and upload captioned files when you add video content via the Rich Content Editor.
 In addition, Canvas Studio makes this process even easier with auto captioning, that you can edit quickly to videos/presentations.
-Follow the step by step process provided by Canvas, or contact Matt Mieure, mmieure@sieanaheights, to be added to the Captioning Course in Canvas.
+Follow the step-by-step process provided by Canvas, or contact Matt Mieure, mmieure@sieanaheights, to be added to the Captioning Course in Canvas.

 Adding captions to YouTube videos

 YouTube is one of the most commonly used video content systems.
 However, many videos do not have captions or transcripts.
 While YouTube offers the ability to caption videos as a part of their service, the captioning is often inaccurate and unreliable.
 Therefore, prior to uploading YouTube videos to your Canvas page, please ensure that they provide accurate captions in both the Desktop and mobile versions (this has proved problematic in past classes).
 See the “How-to” section for an instructional video on the YouTube captioning process, or the above link to 3playmedia.com (paid version), or Amara, a free online based captioning program that allows you to add captions to ANY YouTube video, and provides you with a link to that captioned version.
 Amara does require you to do the captioning transcription yourself, so this is, by far, the cheapest, but also most time-consuming process and option.

 Adding captions to other media

 Rev is another fee-for-service captioning company, but they do walk you through captioning on your own, if that is your desire: https://www.rev.com/blog/resources/how-to-add-closed-captions-to-videos.